cinardoruk/vestr_takehome/README.md

 # Vestr - Financial Literacy Quiz Application

-A full-stack web application for testing financial literacy knowledge with a focus on stocks and the stock market.
+A full-stack web application for a simple finance quiz: React app with quiz layout and logic pulls quiz questions/answers from an Express api.

 ## Tech Stack